 Not all GCSEs are changing at once – English language, English literature and maths are changing first, with students sitting these exams this summer.
 By 2020, all GCSEs in England will be reformed and graded using numbers instead of letters.
 However, most GCSEs taken by students at schools in Wales and Northern Ireland will continue to be graded A* to G.

-Why is the grading scale changing?
+Why has the grading scale changed?

 The new scale is intended to recognise more clearly the achievements of high-attaining students.

 Changing from letters to numbers will also allow anyone – for example an employer – to see easily whether a student has taken a new, more challenging GCSE, or an old GCSE.

 The old and new GCSE grading scales do not directly compare but, as the diagram below shows, there are three points where they align:

 - The bottom of grade 7 is aligned with the bottom of grade A;

 - The bottom of grade 4 is aligned with the bottom of grade C; and